hoarfrost32/NixOS-Config/README.md

 ### Hosts Directory
 * This directory holds the configurations for the various host machines I may use.
 I only use one though :p
 * `common.nix` holds configuration options I want enabled for all hosts, and then system specific configs are in their respective folders.
 * The modules folder holds system-level modules.
-Currently all I have their are the desktop options I may want (kde6 and qtile).
+Currently all I have there are the desktop options I may want (kde6 and qtile).
 To enable either kde or qtile just import them into the config, and type `qtile.enable = true;` or `kde.enable = true;`

 ###  Users Directory
 * This directory holds the configurations for the various users I want to manage.
 There is only one user for now :)